Complex-valued Iris Recognition Network: Introduction

-\item We propose to use Gabor complex response as the complex input for complex-valued networks.
-This allows us to shift from standard automatic feature learning to automatic complex-valued feature learning for the iris recognition setting.
-We show that automatic complex-valued feature learning discovers more discriminative feature representation for iris images than the standard automatic real-valued feature learning.
+\item We propose a novel fully complex-valued network to enable this shift.
+It enables, for the first time, automatic complex-valued feature learning in the iris recognition setting.
+Compared to standard automatic feature learning in standard real-valued networks, automatic complex-valued feature learning discovers more discriminative representations for the iris texture.

-\item We show that complex-valued networks also have a solid mathematical and theoretical foundation to better suit iris recognition than standard real-valued networks.
+\item We provide an insight that fully complex-valued networks have a solid mathematical and theoretical foundation to better suit iris recognition than standard real-valued networks.
 In addition, complex-valued networks show a strong correspondence with the classic IrisCode and its phase-based derivatives.
 This allows us to validate the optimality of the existing handcrafted feature representations.

 \end{itemize}

 The remainder of the paper is organized in 5 sections.
 Section~\ref{sec:Related} discusses the evolution of representation in iris recognition, from classical handcrafted approaches to modern deep learning and the need for tailored deep learning for iris recognition.
 Section~\ref{sec:WhyComplexNet} justifies why complex-valued networks better suit iris recognition than standard real-valued networks.
 Section~\ref{sec:proposed} presents our proposed complex-valued iris recognition network.
 Section~\ref{sec:Experiments} describes our experimental results and the paper is concluded in Section~\ref{sec:Conclusion}.